opencybersecurityalliance/kestrel-lang/docs/language/ecgp.rst

     #.
 To be STIX pattern compatible, one can specify entity type before the
        attribute like ``entity_type:attribute``.
-For the simple powershell pattern, since the return entity type is already specified earlier in the ``GET`` command, this is redudant.
-However, this syntax is required for `Extended Centered Graph Pattern`_ where we will discuss more.
+For the simple powershell pattern, since the return entity type is already specified earlier in the ``GET`` command, this is redudant and optional.
+However, the specification of the entity type is required for :ref:`extended subgraphs<language/ecgp:Extended Centered Graph Pattern>`, which we will discuss in the more complex `Extended Centered Graph Pattern`_.
 In short, the following command returns exactly same results into ``ps3`` as in ``ps``.